ccovascosta/passage-selection/README.md

  - **Preprocessing:** The preprocess.py module cleans and preprocesses the text, removing stop words and non-alphanumeric characters, converting text to lowercase, and splitting the text into passages.
  - **Query processing:** The query_processing.py is an optional module that processes the query in the same way as the document text.
  - **Document Retrieval:** The document_retrieval.py module supports different algorithms:
-     - TF-IDF: A traditional method that uses term frequency-inverse document frequency to rank documents.
+     - **TF-IDF:** A traditional method that uses term frequency-inverse document frequency to rank documents.
 If this algorithm is selected, the retrieval module will use TF-IDF vectorization and cosine similarity to retrieve the top K relevant documents for the query.
-     - [BM25](https://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf): uses [rank-bm25](https://pypi.org/project/rank-bm25/) python library, which provides a collection of BM25 algorithms for querying a set of documents and returning the ones most relevant to the query.
+     - **[BM25](https://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf):** uses [rank-bm25](https://pypi.org/project/rank-bm25/) python library, which provides a collection of BM25 algorithms for querying a set of documents and returning the ones most relevant to the query.
  - **Passage extraction:** The passage_extraction.py module supports:
      - Sentence Transformers: Uses [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence transformer model, which maps sentence and paragraphs to a 384 dimensional dense vector space for semantic search in order to extract the most relevant passages from the top documents.
      - Cohere Rerank: Uses the [Cohere Rerank](https://cohere.com/blog/rerank) for passage selection based on their relevance to the query.
- - **Passage Selector pipeline:** The main.py module ties everything together, providing a single entry point to run the passage selection pipeline.
+ - **Passage Selector pipeline:** The passage_selector.py module ties everything together, providing a single entry point to run the passage selection pipeline.
  - **Evaluation pipeline (to-do):** The evaluation.py module uses the MS MARCO dataset to evaluate and compare different document retrieval and passage selection methods.

 ### Passage Processing Functions